On the CLT for rotations and BV functions: A central limit theorem and its application to rotations

 \end{proposition} The proposition is proved in Section \ref{sectiondecor}.
-From the proposition we will deduce a convergence toward a Gaussian distribution under a variance condition.
-The method is like in \cite{Hu09}, with here a quantitative form, bounding the distance to the normal distribution.
+From the propositions \ref{clt} and \ref{decor} we will deduce a convergence toward a Gaussian distribution under a variance condition, by bounding the distance to the normal distribution.